unit-mesh/edge-infer/README.md

-# Inference
+# EdgeInference

-Inference is a gRPC-based server tailored for running ONNX models on edge devices, such as Android, iOS, or other microcontroller units (MCUs).
+EdgeInference is a gRPC-based server tailored for running ONNX models on edge devices, such as Android, iOS, or other microcontroller units (MCUs).

 - Onnx Runtime